 There’s no set amount for how much a baby shower will cost, but it can easily range from $100 to $1,000.
 There are a lot of factors that determine how much a shower will cost, including venue, food, and decorations.
 And of course, the number of guests you invite will also affect how much money you’ll have to spend on food and a venue.
 Aside from these factors, the cost will also depend on how much work you are willing to put into the event yourself.
 For instance, you might decide to pay for a venue but make your own decorations.
 You might decide to host the shower at home and prepare everything yourself.
 There are definitely ways to save money on a baby shower, so the cost of it is ultimately up to you.

-Places to Have a Baby Shower for Free (Or Cheap)
+Free Places to Have a Baby Shower (Or Cheap)

 When hosting a baby shower, the venue is important.
 You want to make sure you have a place with enough space for all of your guests.
 Below we have put together a list of affordable places to host your baby shower.